muratk5n/thirdwave/en/README.md

 ---

-Electrification falls short at nearly everything.. it cant form the basis of a green infrastructure.
+Electrification falls short at nearly everything.. it cannot form the basis of a green infrastructure.

 "Green fuel based solutions can help for cases where electrification